 You’ll need to modify the Xbox power adapter by removing the output connector and connecting the wires up to your 3D printer.
 If you have an Xbox PSU lying around, it might be worth giving it a go.

-Warning / safety
+Warning / Safety

 Power supplies contain capacitors that can hold a dangerous charge, especially when the power supply has recently been plugged in.
 Working on the internal components of a device like this needs to be done with care so that you do not accidentally come into contact with a stored charge and injure yourself.